KaitlyAguilar/League-of-Legends-Analysis/README.md

 __Data Cleaning__

 To begin cleaning the data, I frist started by grabbing all the columns I needed.
 These columns included: 'kills', 'assists', 'results', and 'position'.
 Later on in the analysis I would go back into my data set and retrive other relevant columns.
 I chose to focus maininly on the outcome of teams rather than individual player performances as I would be looking for overall kill and assists count per game.
 As a result, I only extracted rows corresponding to the summary statistics of the two teams, necessitating a search through the 'positions' column.
+Next, I searched for any misssing values in the data, but none were found.